- PRE- AND POST-ABORTION INSTRUCTIONS

 - Activities: Avoid strenuous exercise such as jogging, hiking, dancing, weightlifting or aerobics classes for one week.

 - Work: Try to arrange for one full day off from work to rest. especially if you must be on your feet all day.
 (Patients who work the same day may have increased bleeding and cramping.)
 We will be happy to provide a doctor's note if you wish.

 - Fever: A fever is a sign that you may be developing an infection.
-Take your temperature every morning for 7 days.
+Take your temperature every morning for seven days.
 If your temperature is above 100.5° F, call the clinic.
 You should also immediately take two of your antibiotics and two Tylenol.

 - If you bleed through more than two sanitary napkins in less than two hours, take 800 mg of Ibuprofen immediately and call the clinic or after-hours physician number.
-If you pass clots larger than a plum, call the clinic; it’s not an emergency, but we want to monitor the clotting.
+If you pass clots larger than a plum, call the clinic.
+It's not an emergency, but we want to monitor the clotting.

-- Sadness or Depression: You may feel unusually emotional after the abortion.
+- Sadness or depression: You may feel unusually emotional after the abortion.
 This is normal and may be affected by the dropping hormone levels in your body.
 Feel free to call us if you would like to talk or want a referral to a counselor.
 Lots of gentle care, sleep and healthy food will help.

 When you arrive at the clinic, your visit will begin with filling out paperwork.

 If you'd like to get a head start on some of our intake forms, please:

 - Print and fill out the applicable forms below.